onnbrian/locomotiveApp/README.md

 	-travelTime: (integer)
 		- how long is the total train ride?

+## Start king Locally

+To run king locally and make post/get/delete requests:
+	* cd into king (outer directory, where manage.py is)
+	* python manage.py runserver

-Making GET requests to king (i.e. view database contents in browser)
+## Making GET requests to king (i.e. view database contents in browser)
-	-go to localhost:8000/trainsched/all/ to view (get) all route instances in database -go to localhost:8000/trainsched/fromto/<origin>/<dest> to view all route instances from <origin> and to <dest> in database
+	* go to localhost:8000/trainsched/all/ to view (get) all route instances in database
+	* go to localhost:8000/trainsched/fromto/<origin>/<dest> to view all route instances from <origin> and to <dest> in database

-Making POST requests to king (i.e. inserting train route records into database)
+## Making POST requests to king (i.e. inserting train route records into database)
 	*we store the objects using JSON format.
 For example:
 		{
 	        "origin": "Princeton Station",